jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 Get the public ssh key, and when the instance is started, use: `ssh -i EC2key.pem  ec2-user@ec2-52-8-75-8.us-west-1.compute.amazonaws.com ` to connect to the EC2.
 The `.pem` file need to be restricted with `chmod 0400`

 Can also use **EC2 Instance Connect** to open a terminal in the web browser.
-Still need to get SSH port open.
+Still needs to get SSH port open.

-EC2 has a section to add `User data`, which could be used to define a bash script to install dependent software and start some services at boot time.
+EC2 has a section to add `User data`, which could be used to define a bash script to install dependent software and to start some services at boot time.

-EC2 **instance types**: (see [ec2instances.info](https://www.ec2instances.info) or the reference [aws ec2/instance-types](https://aws.amazon.com/ec2/instance-types/))
+EC2 **instance types** (see [ec2instances.info](https://www.ec2instances.info) or the reference [aws ec2/instance-types](https://aws.amazon.com/ec2/instance-types/)) includes:

 * R: (memory) applications that needs a lot of RAM – in-memory caches
 * C: (Compute Optimized) applications that needs good CPU – compute / databases, ETLm media transcoding, High Perf web servers, scientific modeling